winwiz1/crisp-bigquery/README.md

 5. Costs and cost control.<br/>There is no need to provision GCP accounts required to access BigQuery Console, you decide which accounts are required to access the Express based website.
 The ability to exercise complete control over the underlying queries and their costs is assisted by daily usage quotas imposed on each end user and separately on the website as a whole.
 Achieving the same can be difficult with pre-built dashboards where even identifying which underlying queries are used might be a challenge amplified by inability to limit the queries count.
 6. Volume of data.<br/>The solution allows to fetch up to 200,000 rows of data.
 E.g. 100 pages of data 2000 rows each.
 For comparison, as of December 2019, both the connector for Google Sheets and Google connector for Excel have 10,000 rows limitation on data transfer.
 7. Data export.<br/>Export the fetched data directly into a local CSV file.
 Then import into Excel or a statistical package of your choice.
 There is no need to use cloud storage and provide access to a cloud storage bucket.

->The solution uses data pagination natively supported by BigQuery and is based on the API [documentation](https://cloud.google.com/bigquery/docs/reference/rest/v2/jobs/getQueryResults) and studying the Google [client library](https://github.com/googleapis/nodejs-bigquery) source code since there are no samples utilising such pagination.

 ## Table of Contents
 - [Features](#features)